timcu/builder_police/set2/pycharm-edu-2/lesson1/task10_arch/task.md

 That wall doesn't look like an arch!

 ## Task
-Remove the centre part of the
-wall so it becomes an arch.
+Remove the centre part of the wall, so it becomes an arch.
 Remember for the `range_y_int` and `range_z_int` you can use a list of numbers or a formula.

         range_y_int = [10, 11, 12, 13, 14]